huazzers/desma126/docs/9-animation-coroutines-persistentdata.md

 Serialization allows us to store more complex data including arrays and bools, by converting the contents of a C&#35; object directly into a data file.

 Because it is in binary, that data is harder (though not impossible) for a player to edit, making it harder to cheat at a game.
 Binary files are also really compact in size, making it feasible for storing large amounts of data.
-The disadvantage of serialization is that it is a little harder to set up than PlayerPrefs.
+The disadvantage with using serialization is that it takes a couple more steps to set up compared to PlayerPrefs.

 <br>